 Children's Hospital Colorado, in affiliation with the University of Colorado School of Medicine, has been a national center for pediatric research for more than 50 years.
-Our Pediatric Clinical Translational Research Center (CTRC) is one of only eight centers in the country that work exclusively in pediatric research.
+Our Pediatric Clinical Translational Research Center (CTRC) accelerates the translation of innovative science to get advanced treatments to patients more quickly.
 Our physician-scientists have pioneered seminal research in the treatment of pediatric liver disease, infectious disease and vaccines, pediatric and adolescent HIV/AIDS, cystic fibrosis, pulmonary hypertension, pediatric cardiology and neonatology.

 Why is this academic affiliation so important?

-Children's Hospital Colorado has long been on the forefront of medical research, establishing a Research Foundation in 1953.
-And because Children’s campus is affiliated with, and adjacent to, the University of Colorado School of Medicine, together we have become the center of medical research in the Rocky Mountain region.
+Children's Colorado has long been on the forefront of medical research, establishing a Research Foundation in 1953.
+And because our campus is affiliated with, and adjacent to, the University of Colorado School of Medicine, together we have become the center of medical research in the Rocky Mountain region.